Classification of non-Kahler surfaces and locally conformally Kahler geometry: Introduction

 \proof \cite[Theorem 6.1]{_Lamari_}. \endproof

-\remark The existence of an exact, positive (1,1)-current $\Theta$ immediately implies that the surface $M$ is non-K\"ahler.
+\remark The existence of an exact, non-zero positive (1,1)-current $\Theta$ immediately implies that the surface $M$ is non-K\"ahler.
 Indeed, suppose that $M$ admits a K\"ahler form $\omega$.
-Then $\int_M \omega\wedge \Theta >0$, which is impossible because $\Theta$ is exact.
+Then $\int_M \omega\wedge \Theta > 0$, because $\omega\wedge \Theta$ is a non-zero measure on $M$, called {\bf the mass measure} (\cite[Chapter III, Remark 1.15]{_Demailly:book_}).
+However, the strict inequality is impossible since $\Theta$ is exact.